-Ascrutiny of the results obtained through the PLS-SEM model, in conjunction with an examination of the hypothesis pertaining to the model, reveals that not all of the independent variables under consideration exert a significant influence on the response variables, namely loss regret, pleasure, and purchase frequency.
-Nevertheless, even the variables that were not statistically significant nonetheless offer valuable insights into the behaviour of the market and the effects of consumers on art investment.
-In the wake of market shifts and investor behaviours in the wake of the pandemic, there has been a renewed focus on alternative investments as a safer option for those with a risk-averse investment strategy.
-In certain instances, these alternative investments may also offer the potential for higher returns, as evidenced by the case of art pieces whose cultural value is attributed by society, not only consumers, which can serve as a form of shelter asset.
-This is due to the fact that the fluctuations in the prices of such assets are not as susceptible to the current state of the economy as other investments.
-A recession will not result in a reduction in the price of Frida's painting.
-Rather, it will facilitate the re-circulation of valuable pieces into the market, thereby increasing profit margins.
+An examination of the results obtained by the PLS-SEM model, in conjunction with a test of the model's hypothesis, reveals that not all of the independent variables considered have a significant influence on the response variables, namely regret, enjoyment, and frequency of purchase.
+However, even those variables that were not statistically significant provide valuable insights into market behavior and consumer impact on art investment.
+As a result of market changes and investor behavior in the wake of the pandemic, there has been a renewed focus on alternative investments as a safer option for those with a risk-averse investment strategy.
+In certain cases, these alternative investments can also offer the potential for higher returns, as in the case of works of art, which have a cultural value to society, not just consumers, and which can serve as a form of protective asset.
+This is due to the fact that the price fluctuations of such assets are not as sensitive to the current state of the economy as other investments.
+A recession will not cause the price of Frida's painting to fall.
+Rather, it will facilitate the recirculation of valuable pieces into the market, thereby increasing profit margins.

 Additionally, the model demonstrates a regret bias in these types of investments, due to the intrinsic pressure associated with scarcity and uniqueness of these assets and the social status they confer upon the owner.
 It is reasonable to posit that an art piece may be subject to price increases in the event of an increase in popularity of one or more of the factors inherent to art, including the artist, style, and cultural significance.
 The decision-making process of a potential art investor is driven by their passion for art, which mitigates the tendency to experience regret bias.
-This implies that individuals are less likely to experience regret behaviour, which is characterised by emotional distress.
-Those who do not appreciate art on a subjective level and who prioritise liquidity and low-risk investments will be less likely to consider art as a viable option, despite the benefits of shelter assets.
-Similarly, the model revealed that trends are not a significant factor in the observed effects.
-This emphasises the significance of consumer preferences and the role they play in influencing market trends.
+This implies that individuals are less likely to engage in regret behavior, which is characterized by emotional distress.
+Those who do not value art on a subjective level and who prioritize liquidity and low-risk investments are less likely to consider art as a viable option, despite the benefits of shelter assets.
+Similarly, the model found that trends were not a significant factor in the observed effects.
+This emphasizes the significance of consumer preferences and the role they play in influencing market trends.
 In contrast to other markets, the economic value attributed to an artwork as a unique entity is contingent upon the prevailing social milieu and the prevailing consumer preferences at a given point in time.
 This contrasts with the possibility of conducting a generic valuation process for other goods.